spacedog-io/spacedog-js-sdk/README.md

 **SpaceDog Objects**

 SpaceDog has a lot of features !
-The following list is top level objects that each contains a subset of feature, specefic to its namespace.
-For instance, all things related to search (make get query, elastic search queries, ...) are in the `SpaceDog.Search` object.
+The following list is the top level objects.
+Each one contains a subset of feature, specefic to its namespace.
+For instance, all things related to search (get queries, elastic search queries, ...) are in the `SpaceDog.Search` namespace.

   - `SpaceDog.Data`
   - `SpaceDog.Search`
   ...

 **Search**

 **Go deeper**

 The tests in the `test/` folder are another way to get to know this library.

+Examples
+---

+Get them in the `examples/` folder. **SOON**

 Build